sapana-roehampton/OS-Coursework/week3.md

 ## 2. Installation Documentation (SSH Commands)

-All installations will be performed remotely over SSH from my workstation.
+All of the installations will be performed remotely over SSH from my workstation.

 CPU and Memory Tester:
 sudo apt install stress-ng -y